MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/payables-how-post-payments-refunds.md

 ms.author: bholtorf
 ms.service: dynamics-365-business-central
 ---
-# Record Payments and Refunds in the Payment Journal
+# <a name="record-payments-and-refunds-in-the-payment-journal"></a>Record Payments and Refunds in the Payment Journal

 On the **Payment Journal** page, you record payments that you make to vendors and refunds that you make to customers.
 When you post a payment journal line, the paid amount is recorded on the specified system bank account.
 You must then take steps to perform the actual money transfer from the related bank account.